DylanOrange/Shape-Completion-with-Meso-Skeleton-Learning/README.md

 ```shell
 python train_PFnet.py
 ```
-to run the PFnet basis netwotk, or run
+to run the PFnet-based netwotk, or run
 ```shell
 python train_PUnet.py
 ```
-to run the PUnet basis network
+to run the PUnet-based network
 See python `train.py --help` for all the training options.